 The first time we call example_closure with the String value, the compiler infers the type of x and the return type of the closure to be String.
 Those types are then locked in to the closure in example_closure, and we get a type error if we try to use a different type with the same closure.

-Using Closures with Generic Parameters and the Fn Traits
+Storing Closures Using Generic Parameters and the Fn Traits

 Returning to our workout generation app, in Listing 13-6 we left our code still calling the expensive calculation closure more times than it needs to.
-In each place throughout our code, if we need the results of the expensive closure more than once, we could save the result in a variable for reuse and use the variable instead of calling the closure again.
-This could be a lot of repeated code saving the results in a variety of places.
+One option to solve this issue is to save the result of the expensive closure in a variable for reuse and use the variable instead in each place we need the result instead of calling the closure again.
+This method, though, could result in a lot of repeated code.

-However, because we have a closure for the expensive calculation, we have another solution available to us.
+Fortunately, we have another solution available to us.
 We can create a struct that will hold the closure and the resulting value of calling the closure.
 The struct will only execute the closure if we need the resulting value, and it will cache the resulting value so that the rest of our code doesn’t have to be responsible for saving and reusing the result.
 You may know this pattern as memoization or lazy evaluation.

-In order to make a struct that holds a closure, we need to be able to specify the type of the closure.
-Each closure instance has its own unique anonymous type: that is, even if two closures have the same signature, their types are still considered to be different.
+In order to make a struct that holds a closure, we need to be able to specify the type of the closure, because a struct definition needs to know the types of each of its fields.
+Each closure instance has its own unique anonymous type: that is, even if two closures have the same signature, their types are still considered different.
 In order to define structs, enums, or function parameters that use closures, we use generics and trait bounds like we discussed in Chapter 10.

 The Fn traits are provided by the standard library.
 All closures implement one of the traits Fn, FnMut, or FnOnce.
 We’ll discuss the difference between these traits in the next section on capturing the environment; in this example, we can use the Fn trait.

-We add types to the Fn trait bound to represent the types of the parameters and return values that the closures must have in order to match this trait bound.
+We add types to the Fn trait bound to represent the types of the parameters and return values the closures must have in order to match this trait bound.
 In this case, our closure has a parameter of type i32 and returns an i32, so the trait bound we specify is Fn(i32) -> i32.

 Listing 13-9 shows the definition of the Cacher struct that holds a closure and an optional result value: